Analysis of Unitarity in Conformal Quantum Gravity: Conclusion

 \section{Conclusion}

-The second order formulation presented here makes the covariant operator formalism for BRST quantization possible and consequently, allows the LSZ formalism to be applied in the traditional fashion.
-This in turn allows one to single out the physical transverse states and elucidates an indefinite metric structure on their portion of the total Fock space.
-This turns out to be a crucial feature, as it allows for the multi-pole ghosts to be uniquely identified in the spin-2 sector.
-With this identification, one finds that Weyl's conformal gravity still exhibits a ghost problem at the quantum level, however, it may be quantized in such a way that the resulting quantum theory is unitary if one is willing to accept some modest modifications to the construction of the S-matrix.

-The motivation behind this work was the ghost problem in scale-symmetric quadratic gravity and we have thus put our focus on the quadratic (in $h_{\alpha\beta}$) part of the linearized action.
+The second order formulation of conformal gravity presented here makes the covariant operator formalism for BRST quantization possible and consequently, allows the LSZ formalism to be applied in the traditional fashion.
+The motivation behind this work was an in-depth investigation of the ghost problem in scale-symmetric quadratic gravity and we have thus put our focus on the quadratic (in $h_{\alpha\beta}$) part of the linearized action.
 Though higher order interaction terms are of course important in general, it is the kinetic terms that determine whether the theory is unitary or not, provided that one assumes the LSZ formalism with interacting Heisenberg fields that behave asymptotically as free fields when $t\to\pm\infty$.

 To arrive at a second order formulation of the classical theory, we introduced the auxiliary tensor field $H_{\alpha\beta}$.
 This step alone is enough to allow for an application of the Dirac-Bergman algorithm to count classical degrees of freedom in the Hamiltonian formalism.
 If one introduces $H_{\alpha\beta}$ alone, one finds ten first class and eight second class constraints for a total of $1/2(2 \times 20 - 2 \times 10 - 8) = 6$ degrees of freedom in configuration space, as expected from other classical studies of conformal gravity \cite{Riegert1984}.
 However, one is also always free to redefine phase-space variables in order to exchange second with first class constraints, which at the level of the action, is equivalent to our introduction of the Stückelberg vector $A_\alpha$ and the accompanying additional diffeomorphism symmetry.
 With this reformulation one finds $1/2(2 \times 24 - 2 \times 18) = 6$ degrees of freedom as before, but in a system with purely first class constraints.